pingcap/docs/tidb-cloud/get-started-with-cli.md

 ## Quick start

-TiDB Cloud [Serverless Tier](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta) (Beta) is the best way to get started with TiDB Cloud.
-In this section, you will learn how to create a Serverless Tier cluster with TiDB Cloud CLI.
+[TiDB Serverless](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta) (Beta) is the best way to get started with TiDB Cloud.
+In this section, you will learn how to create a TiDB Serverless cluster with TiDB Cloud CLI.

 ### Create a user profile